ihsoft/KSPDev/README.md

 ####Mod for developers who create mods for [Kerbal Space Program](http://www.kerbalspaceprogram.com/)

 [KSPDev.LogConsole](https://github.com/ihsoft/KSPDev/tree/master/Sources/LogConsole) is an advanced console for in-game logging system.
 Just install it in place of the built-in one and have all the benefits.
+See [here](http://imgur.com/a/rwAyt) how it may look for you.

 ####Main features
 * Full screen window improves visibility.